 One of the advantages of continuous mixing is that it helps reach a consistent finished product weight, size and texture.
 It allows weighing to be done more accurately.
 This results in less product waste and a higher yield.
 Also, food safety is optimized by ensuring dough is never exposed to the environment.

 Each piece of dough gets the same (mechanical) treatment.
 This means the dough temperature is kept consistent at all times.
 Besides that, Sobatech continuous mixers have a large contact surface with a relatively small amount of dough inside the mixing chamber.
-This results in efficient cooling or heating.
+This results in efficient cooling or heating by means of a jacketed mixing chamber.
 Lastly, in case there is a need for extreme high or low product temperature, Sobatech developed their patented HOT&COOL technology.
 This innovation allows to heat up or cool down the dough at the exact point of friction.

-Sobatech constantly measures the energy put into the dough per kilogram (wh/kg).
-This is an essential objective parameter that Sobatech uses to design their continuous mixing tools.
-During trials at the testing facility of Sobatech, it is determined whether the product needs low- medium- or high shear to be correctly developed.
-This, in combination with the customer’s recipe, form the base for the continuous mixing tool design.
+Sobatech constantly measures the energy put into the dough per kilogram (SME).
+This is an essential objective parameter that Sobatech uses to design their continuous mixers.
+During trials at the Sobatech testing facility, it is determined whether the product needs low- medium- or high kneading intensity to be correctly developed.
+This, in combination with the customer’s recipe, form the base for the continuous mixer design.